knickels/Player-Stage-Manual/CONTROLLERS.md

 #### GetGeom()
 Most of the proxies have a function called `GetGeom` or `GetGeometry` or `RequestGeometry`, or words to that effect.
 What these functions do is tell the proxy retrieve information about the device, usually its size and pose (relative to the robot).
 The proxies don't know this by default since this information is specific to the robot or the Player/Stage robot model.
 If your code needs to know this kind of information about a device then the proxy must run this command first.

-## <a name="sec_Coding_UsingProxiesExample"> Using Proxies: A Case Study </a>
+## 5.5 <a name="sec_Coding_UsingProxiesExample"> Using Proxies: Case Study 1: using C++ for a Trash-Zapping Robot</a>

-To demonstrate how to write code to control a Player device or Player/Stage simulation we will use the example robot "Bigbob" developed in [Building a Robot](WORLDFILES.md#sec_BuildingAWorld_BuildingRobot) and (#sec_ConfigurationFile) which collects oranges and juice cartons from a factory floor.
+To demonstrate how to write code to control a Player device or Player/Stage simulation we will use the example robot "Bigbob" developed in [Building a Robot](WORLDFILES.md#sec_BuildingAWorld_BuildingRobot_ExampleRobot) and [Putting the Configuration File together](CFGFILES.md#sec_ConfigurationFile_FinishingCFG) which collects oranges and juice cartons from a factory floor.
 In previous sections we have developed the Stage model for this robot and its environment and the configuration file to control it.
 Now we can begin to put everything together to create a working simulation of this robot.

-### <a name="sec_Coding_UsingProxiesExample_ControlArch"> The Control Architecture </a>
+### 5.5.1 <a name="sec_Coding_UsingProxiesExample_ControlArch"> The Control Architecture </a>
 To collect rubbish we have three basic behaviours:

-* Wandering: to search for rubbish.
+* **Wander**: to search for rubbish.
-* Moving towards item: for when an item is spotted and the robot wants to collect it
+* **Move to item**: for when an item is spotted and the robot wants to collect it
-* Collecting item: for dealing with collecting items.
+* **Collect item**: for dealing with collecting items.

 The robot will also avoid obstacles but once this is done it will switch back to its previous behaviour.
 The control will follow the state